-- In a trial involving 84 PCOS patients, the experiment group were asked to take 1, 000 mg quercetin daily for 12 weeks while the other group received placebo.
+- In a trial involving 84 PCOS patients, the experiment group was asked to take 1, 000 mg quercetin daily for 12 weeks while the other group received a placebo.
 The patients who took quercetin showed increased activity of hormones that help burn fat.

 Good dietary sources of quercetin for PCOS

 If your diet is similar to most people’s, you’re probably getting anywhere from 10 mg to 100 mg of quercetin a day.
 In order to increase your dietary quercetin dose, consider adding foods known to have high amounts of quercetin.